sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

                 '''
         ```

     This solution is very long and much more complicated than the other one.
-However, it makes up for the complexity by allowing a total control on what is happening: with this method, we can choose where the temporary files are saved and the names of the outputs.
-It could have been shortened by using `-o .` to tell FastQC to create the files in the current working directory instead of a specific one, but this would have created another problem: if we run multiple jobs in parallel, then Snakemake may potentially try to produce files from different jobs but with the same temporary destination.
-In this case, the different instances would be trying to write to the same temporary files at the same time, overwriting each other and corrupting the output files.
+However, it makes up for the complexity by allowing a total control on what is happening: with this method, we can choose where temporary files are saved as well as output names.
+It could have been shortened by using `-o .` to tell FastQC to create files in the current working directory instead of a specific one, but this would have created another problem: if we run multiple jobs in parallel, then Snakemake may try to produce files from different jobs at the same temporary destination.
+In this case, the different Snakemake instances would be trying to write to the same temporary files at the same time, overwriting each other and corrupting the output files.

-Several interesting things are happening in both versions of this rule:
+Three interesting things are happening in both versions of this rule:

-* Much like for the outputs, it is possible to refer to the inputs of a rule directly in another rule with the syntax `rules.<rule_name>.input.<input_name>`
+* Similarly to outputs, it is possible to refer to inputs of a rule directly in another rule with the syntax `rules.<rule_name>.input.<input_name>`
-* FastQC doesn't create the output directory by itself (other programs might insist that the output directory **does not** already exist), so we have to create it manually  with `mkdir` in the shell command before running FastQC
+* FastQC doesn't create output directories by itself (other programs might insist that output directories **do not** already exist), so you have to manually create it with `mkdir` in the `shell` directive before running FastQC

-??? info "Directory creation"
+    * Overall, most software will create the required directories for you; FastQC is an exception
-    Remember that in most cases it is not necessary to manually create directories because Snakemake will do it for you.
-Even when using a `directory(`) output, Snakemake will not create the directory itself but most applications will make the directory for you; FastQC is an exception.
+* When using output **files**, Snakemake creates the missing folders by itself.
+However, when using a `directory(`) output, Snakemake **will not** create the directory.
+Otherwise, this would guarantee the rule to succeed every time, independently of the `shell` directive status: as soon as the directory is created, the rule succeeds, even if the `shell` directive fails.
+The current behaviour prevents Snakemake from continuing the workflow when a command may have failed.
+This also shows that solution 3, albeit simple, can be risky

-??? tip
+??? tip "Controlling execution flow"
-    If you want to make sure that a certain rule is executed before another, you can write the outputs of the first rule as inputs of the second one, even if you don't use them in the rule.
-For example, we could force the execution of FastQC before mapping the reads with only a few modifications to `rule read_mapping`:
+    If you want to make sure that a certain rule is executed before another, you can write the outputs of the first rule as inputs of the second one, even if the rule doesn't use them.
+For example, you could force the execution of FastQC before mapping reads with one more line in rule `read_mapping`:
     ```
     rule read_mapping:
         '''
-        This rule maps trimmed reads of a fastq on a reference assembly.
+        This rule maps trimmed reads of a fastq onto a reference assembly.
         '''
         input:
             trim1 = rules.fastq_trim.output.trim1,
-            trim2 = rules.fastq_trim.output.trim2,  # Do not forget to add a comma here
+            trim2 = rules.fastq_trim.output.trim2,
-            fastqc = rules.fastq_qc_sol4.output.html1_before  # This single line will force the execution of FASTQC before read mapping
+            fastqc = rules.fastq_qc_sol4.output.html1_before  # This single line will force the execution of FastQC before read mapping
         output:
             sam = 'results/{sample}/{sample}_mapped_reads.sam',
             report = 'results/{sample}/{sample}_mapping_report.txt'